maudeve-it/ILI9XXX-XPT2046-STM32/HELLO_WORLD/README.md

-You finally can setup the last program parameters and run it!
+You finally can setup the last program parameters and run it!<br>